 Another way to find more companies is to Google “global talent stream”, then go under the “News” tab.
 This will bring up a lot of news articles discussing the GTS program, many of which have quotes from Canadian companies that sponsor foreign workers.
 You should browse through a bunch of these articles and add the companies that are mentioned to your list.

 Remember what I said in Step 1 about understanding your qualifications and role?
-In this step, you’ll want to take your list from Step 2 and look at the website of every company on your list.
+In this step, you’ll want to take your list from Step 2 and look at the website of every company you’re interested in.
 Go through each one and look up the “Careers” or “Jobs” page on their website, and pick the jobs/roles/companies where you’d be a great fit.

 Highlight the companies and jobs that you think you’d be the best fit for, and focus on those as they are going to be your priority.
 You can keep the remaining companies on the list, especially if they have some roles you might be a good fit for, but definitely prioritize the ones that are better fits (and take those to Step 4).